 The AP shall respond with Ack frame or an individually addressed Multi-STA BlockAck frame to each of the STAs from which a Single MPDU that solicited an immediate response was received, and with a Compressed BlockAck frame or a Multi-STA BlockAck frame to each of the STAs from which an A-MPDU that solicited an immediate response was received, or a Multi-STA BlockAck frame to each of the STA from which a multi-TID A-MPDU that solicited an immediate response was received.
 The control response frames for each STA shall be sent in the allocated RU that is identified by the AID of each STA.

 The AP may respond with group addressed Multi-STA BlockAck frame(s) in an HE MU PPDU if the receivers of group-addressed Multi-STA BlockAck frame announce the support the reception of MU Multi-STA BlockAck frame.
 The Ack Type field shall be set according to the acknowledgement context..
-A HE AP should only transmit a group addressed Multi-STA BlockAck frame in a DL MU PPDU to a non-AP HE STA n on the (broadcast RU) RU (26/52/106/242/484/996) that includes the RU used for receiving the immediate preceding HE trigger-based PPDU from STA n.
-There shall be no more than one Multi-STA BlockAck frame that is addressed to multiple recipients carried in a broadcast RU of the DL MU PPDU.
+A HE AP should only transmit a group addressed Multi-STA BlockAck frame in a HE DL MU PPDU to a non-AP HE STA n on the (broadcast RU) RU (26/52/106/242/484/996) that includes the RU used for receiving the immediate preceding HE trigger-based PPDU from STA n.
+There shall be no more than one group addressed Multi-STA BlockAck frame that is addressed to multiple recipients carried in a broadcast RU of the HE MU PPDU.